alpine-ros/package-install-demo/README.md

-# alpine-ros/package-install-demo
+# A demonstration to install Alpine ROS packages
-Demonstration to install Alpine ROS packages
+This live demo was performed at [ROSCon JP 2019](http://roscon.jp/) presentation!

 **FIXME: Currently, this demo is setup for Intel graphic accelerator.**